 In August 2009, we entered into an initial development agreement with a U.S. company to provide engineering and implementation support for the development of our patented extremely low power passive monochrome or color display for use in portable devices including e-books.
-Our proprietary extremely low power display incorporates a new micromatrix substrate.
+Our proprietary extremely low power display incorporates a new micro-matrix substrate.
 Our display is designed to have bi-stability capability, and to use low power when an image is created.
 We have jointly performed design simulations to verify its performance.
 Development of this program has been delayed as a result of the concentration of our efforts related to the AUO License Agreements.
+Management is presently reassessing the level of our efforts in this technology.

-We continue to pursue opportunities to market our voice, fax and data encryption solutions in commercial and government markets.
+We are currently evaluating our potential opportunities relating to our encryption technology.
 We presently have limited revenue from our encryption products and services segment.

 Our operations and the achievement of our objectives in marketing, production, and research and development are dependent upon an adequate cash flow.
-Accordingly, in monitoring our financial position and results of operations, particular attention is given to cash and accounts receivable balances and cash flows from operations.
+Accordingly, in monitoring our financial position and results of operations, particular attention is given to cash and cash flows from operations.
 Since our initial public offering, our cash flows have been primarily generated through the sales of common stock in private placements and upon exercise of warrants and stock options.
-Since 1999, we have generated limited cash flows from sales of our encryption products, and in May 2008 we began receiving license fees from Videocon and in June 2011 we began receiving license fees from AUO, related to our display technology.
-No license fees were received during the six month period ended April 30, 2012.
+Since 1999, we have generated limited cash flows from sales of our encryption products, and in May 2008 we began receiving license fees from Videocon and in June 2011 we received license fees from AUO, related to our display technology.
+No license fees were received during the nine month period ended July 31, 2012.
 We are seeking to improve our liquidity through sales or licenses of products and technology.